CarliJoy/intersection_examples/docs/specification.rst

 Reference Implementation
 ========================

-The reference implementation for this PEP is a "typing simulator".
+The reference implementation for this PEP is a [typing_simulator]_.
 It doesn't exactly replicate the way this will work in practice, but allows to a user to request the type of a method or attribute in the result of an intersection.
+It also allows users via ``must_subclass`` to request the classes that the resulting intersection must be a subclass of.

-The hope is that while this isn't perfect, it should answer questions about the type of the output in particular intersection combinations.
+The hope is that this should answer questions about the type of the output in particular intersection combinations.

 Rejected Ideas